Atlanta’s housing market is booming – Here’s how real estate investors can profit

 These pandemic-specific factors resulted in Atlanta amplifying the same national trend of families wanting to move to less-dense suburbs and into larger single-family homes.
 The tight market sliced margins for real estate investors, resulting in Atlanta ranking lower than national averages on investments opportunities.

-New construction is hot, as single-family permits have increased.
+New construction real estate is hot, as single-family permits have increased.
 But Atlanta matched the national trends of actual building taking longer because of labor delays during COVID plus spiking lumber prices.
 On the other hand, multi-family construction permits have decreased.

 Given these trends, single-family rental purchases and single-family new construction is currently the best investment in the Atlanta area as a whole.
 But it’s worth noting that the southern suburbs are still doing well in all facets of housing investments (including FixNFlips).